More About Bailey-Law Collection

 The connection between the two men was Laura Beatty Law, who was married to Law until his death in 1931.
 She later married Bailey in 1938.

 The Bailey-Law Collection was given to the University Libraries in 1982 by the Virginia Tech Biology Department.
 It came to Virginia Tech by way of Miami, Florida, and Goshen, Virginia, as part of the Bailey Collection of Natural History.
-The book and manuscript components of the collection resides in the Special Collections Department of the University Libraries at Virginia Tech, while the specimens are housed in the Virginia Tech Museum of Natural History.
+The book and manuscript components of the collection reside in the Special Collections, University Libraries, Virginia Tech, while the specimens are housed in the Virginia Museum of Natural History in Martinsville, Virginia.